rhymeyang/Se/docs/308/Week04.md

 ### Management Practices in IT Governance:

-1. Financial Management: This involves budgeting for IT initiatives, ensuring that spending aligns with business priorities and delivers value.
+1. **Financial Management**: This involves budgeting for IT initiatives, ensuring that spending aligns with business priorities and delivers value.
-2. Performance Management: Regularly reviewing IT performance ensures that IT systems are meeting business needs and can be optimized for better results.
+2. **Performance Management**: Regularly reviewing IT performance ensures that IT systems are meeting business needs and can be optimized for better results.
-3. Change Management: Effective change management processes ensure that any updates or changes to IT systems align with business strategies and minimize disruption.
+3. **Change Management**: Effective change management processes ensure that any updates or changes to IT systems align with business strategies and minimize disruption.

 ## IT Contracting and Contract Management Strategies